Linwood Lake is located west of Wyoming, Minnesota in Linwood, Anoka County.

 Shore anglers are limited to fishing from the jetties at the boat launch on this lake.
 Much of the shoreline is in public ownership, but dense woods and wet areas limit access and restrict fishing opportunities.

-Northern pike provide the best angling opportunities in this lake.
-They are plentiful, with fish in excess of 35" present.
+Northern Pike provide the best angling opportunities in this lake.
+They are plentiful, with large fish present.
 Walleye are present, but in low numbers.
-Bluegill and crappie are common, but many are smaller than most anglers would keep.
+Bluegill and Crappie are common, but tend to be smaller than most anglers would keep.